furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/furiosa_llm/model-preparation.rst

 * A system with the prerequisites installed (see :ref:`InstallingPrerequisites`)
 * An installation of :ref:`Furiosa-LLM <InstallingFuriosaLLM>`
 * A :ref:`Hugging Face access token <AuthorizingHuggingFaceHub>`
-* Sufficient storage space for model weights, e.g., about 100 GB for the Llama 3.1 70B model
+* Sufficient storage space for model weights (varies depending on the model size)

 Authorizing Hugging Face Hub (Optional)
 =================================================
-Some models, such as meta-llama/Llama-3.1-8B, require a license to run.
+Some models, such as ``meta-llama/Llama-3.1-8B``, require a license to run.
-For these, you need to create a Hugging Face account, accept the model's license, and generate a token.
+For these models, you need to create a Hugging Face account, accept the model's license, and generate an access token.
-You can create your token at https://huggingface.co/settings/tokens.
+You can create your access token at https://huggingface.co/settings/tokens.
-Once you get a token, you can authenticate on the Hugging Face Hub as follows:
+Once you get the access token, you can authenticate on the Hugging Face Hub as follows:

 .. code-block::